Ship live translations

 Overview

-The Biblical Transcript Simulator is an admin-only feature that generates biblical text passages using Anthropic's Claude API, then routes them through the full translation pipeline.
+The Biblical Transcript Simulator is an admin-only feature that generates biblical text passages using Google's Gemini API (gemini-2.5-flash), then routes them through the full translation pipeline.
 This provides a hands-free way to test STT → Translation → TTS without a live audio source.

 Language Styles